mpc-csis/csis10a-lab-12/README.md

 ## Part A

 In this exercise we will practice working with arrays.
 The main method is already stubbed out for you.
 You must implement the methods ex1 through ex7 as described below.
+You can run your program using `mvn exec:java "-Dexec.mainClass=Lab12"`.

 ### `problem1()`